microsoft/restler-fuzzer/docs/user-guide/FuzzingDictionary.md

 The fuzzing dictionary allows users to configure sets of values for specific data types or individual parameters.

+RESTler *automatically* generates references to the dictionary when it compiles a Swagger specification.
+The dictionary elements correspond to grammar elements in the RESTler grammar, and will determine part of a payload for one or more requests.

 There are three categories of configurable values in the dictionary:

 1. **Data type**: Values to use for every parameter or property with the given data type.
 These will be used when no other values are configured.